killerdolp/2D-report-ALGO/Report.md

 When inserting a new node, there are 3 cases that could happen that violate the RBT properties:
 - **Case 1:** When the uncle node is red
-	- Set both the uncle and parent node colors to black, and grandparents to red then move up the tree to check for any further violations in the Tree
+	- Set both the uncle and parent node colours to black, and grandparents to red then move up the tree to check for any further violations in the Tree
 - **Case 2:** When the uncle node is black and the node is a right child
 	- Call a left rotation on the parent
 - **Case 3:** When the uncle node is black and the node is a left child
 	- Set the parent color to black and the grandparent color to red, then perform a left rotate on the the grandparent So the pseudocode above checks if there is any **Red-Red violation** with the node and the parent node, then checks if the parent node is a left or right node as this affects the uncle's position.
 Then it handles any of the 3 cases.
 If needed, the tree will continue to adjust upwards until the Red-Black Tree properties are fully restored.

-(Add why this is log n)
+Since the fix operation only affects $O(1)$ nodes per step and at most $O(log n)$ (same as height of tree).
+The overall time complexity of `FIX_INSERT` is $O(log n)$.
 ##### Delete Operation
 ```
 FUNCTION DELETE_USER(RBT,node):